-As a general rule, the National Minimum Wage rates change every October in the United Kingdom, whereas the rate for the National Living Wage changes in April.
+As a rule, National Minimum Wage rates change every October in the United Kingdom.
+Whereas, the rate for the National Living Wage changes in April.

-To get the increase in pay you must be at least:
+To qualify for the most current increase in hourly pay you must be at least:

-There were no National Minimum Wage rates for apprentices before 2010 and the age groups were calculated differently back then.
+National Minimum Wage rates and pay scales did not exist for apprentices before 2010.
+They calculated the age groups using a different system back then.

-Apprentices are now entitled to the minimum wage for their age unless they are:
+Apprentices are now entitled to the apprentice wage rate for their age unless they are:

 |Year||Age 25 (and over)||Age 21 -24||Age 18 - 20||Under 18||Apprentice|

-Statutory National Minimum Wage Rates in the United Kingdom
+National Minimum Wage Rates 2021 to 2022 in United Kingdom